emvaugh2/Linux-RedHat-Study-Notes/README.md

 Lets managed some folders!
 Use the `mkdir`, `cp`, `mv`, and `rm` commands to make, copy, move, and remove folders.

 Files are case sensitive.
 That's when you're manipulating them in any way, even searching for them.
+Also, you can use the `mv` command to rename files.
+Ask Chat GPT about this.

 Globbing - a useful way to search for information.
 Think of how a wildcard asterisk can represent "anything".
 This is what gobbling is.
 We have a few ways to go about it.
 Lets start with the question mark `?`.
 The question mark represents any ONE CHARACTER.
 So if you have `file?`, then Linux will search for all things that start with `file` but end with any one character.
 If you have `???`, then Linux will search any file that is 3 characters long.
 If you have `????4`, then Linux will search for a 5 length-file that starts with anything for the first 4 characters but ends in the number 4.